jdquerales/MilestoneProject_3/README.md

 the action.

 Ask for confirmation:

 ![Incorrect format](/static/assets/code_validation/validation5.png)

 ## Encountered bugs (fixed)

 Throughout the development process I encountered different bugs/issues.
-The main tools that helped me discover and explore them was the command line interface and the Google Development Tool.
+The main tools that helped me discover and explore them was the command line interface, the Google Development Tool, and Jinja2 debug functionality.
 In the following I will discribe some of the most important bugs I found and the corresponding solution I implemented:

 - **SignIn Failed because of case sensitive authentication**: After implementing